What’s New in Spell Catcher X version 10.3.7

 What’s New in Spell Catcher X version 10.3.1

-Spell Catcher X version 10.3.1 is a free maintenance update to Spell Catcher X 10.3, and recommended for all Spell Catcher X 10.3 users.
+Spell Catcher X version 10.3.1 is a bug fix release.
 To really find out what’s new, see What’s New in Spell Catcher X version 10.3.
-The complete list of changes for previous versions can be found on the Spell Catcher X Version History page.
+The complete list of changes for previous versions can be referenced from the Version History chapter.

 - Spell Catcher’s Help Book now opens correctly on Mac OS X 10.4.x (Tiger).